ale-morillas/ale-morillas/README.md

 ## Civil Engineer and Self-Taught Programmer

-I started learning how to code with python, but along the way I have come across other languages like C, JavaScript, HTML, CSS, etc. discovering that what I really want to focus on is the backend development.
+I started learning how to code with Python, but along the way I have come across other languages like C, JavaScript, HTML, CSS, etc. discovering that what I really want to focus on is the backend development.

 - 🌍  I'm based in Cuba
 - ✉️  You can contact me at [alecorm97@gmail.com](mailto:alecorm97@gmail.com)
-- 🧠  I'm learning JavaScript and Node.js
+- 🧠  Currently learning JavaScript and Node.js
 - 🤝  I'm open to collaborating on simple backend or AI projects

 ## Skills